Hey, I’m a coach!

 I should have done that, this should happen, I ought to have said this.
 These are examples of should statements.
 You criticize yourself or others and blame or feel guilty for not doing something you feel you SHOULD have done.

-challenge your cognitive distortions!
+Challenge your cognitive distortions!

 The above are just a few examples of cognitive distortions.
 Can you identify with any of them?
 When you challenge these unhelpful ways of thinking you can improve the functionality of your thought processes and start to see alternatives instead of turning on yourself.